When Caring for Others Has Left You Depleted

 Trilingual in English, Gujarati, and Hindi

-Robin Chilton is a Licensed Master Social Worker who specializes in supporting women through life transitions, motherhood, and the emotional complexities that often accompany change.
-She works with individuals experiencing anxiety, mood concerns, trauma, infertility, loss, perinatal and postpartum mood disorders, and the challenges of parenting across stages of life.
+I am a Licensed Master Social Worker who specializes in supporting women through life transitions, motherhood, and the emotional complexities that often accompany change.
+I work with individuals experiencing anxiety, mood concerns, trauma, infertility, loss, perinatal and postpartum mood disorders, and the challenges of parenting across stages of life.

-Her clinical approach is collaborative, attuned, and grounded in psychodynamic and relational frameworks, while integrating cognitive-behavioral strategies, mindfulness, and motivational interviewing when helpful.
-Robin views symptoms not simply as problems to fix, but as meaningful signals that invite careful listening and understanding.
-She strives to create a reflective, safe space where clients can explore their emotional patterns and develop insight.
+My clinical approach is collaborative, attuned, and grounded in psychodynamic and relational frameworks, while integrating cognitive-behavioral strategies, mindfulness, and motivational interviewing.
+I view symptoms not simply as problems to fix, but as meaningful signals that invite careful listening and understanding.
+I strive to create a reflective, safe space where clients can explore their emotional patterns and develop insight.

-Robin’s work is informed by extensive experience in early childhood mental health, trauma-informed care, and family systems.
-She has served as a lead consultant with New York City child welfare services, providing clinical consultation, training, and case guidance.
-She has also worked in schools and therapeutic programs supporting children, parents, and families navigating grief, behavioral challenges, and stress from developmental and environmental pressures.
+My work is informed by extensive experience in early childhood mental health, trauma-informed care, and family systems.
+I have served as a lead consultant with New York City child welfare services, providing clinical consultation, training, and case guidance.
+I have also worked in schools and therapeutic programs supporting children, parents, and families navigating grief, behavioral challenges, and stress from developmental and environmental pressures.

 Lead consultant for NYC Child Welfare Services